The CCL June Conference & Lobby Day

 How do I prepare for Lobby Day?

-Whether it’s your first time lobbying or your tenth, visit our Prepare for Lobby Day page to read through our recommended resources as a guide to walk you through the process of planning a powerful Lobby Day experience and the upcoming calendar of deadlines, helpful links and training.
+Whether it’s your first time lobbying or your tenth, visit our Preparing for Lobby Day page (will be updated for Summer Lobby Day soon) to read through our recommended resources as a guide to walk you through the process of planning a powerful Lobby Day experience and the upcoming calendar of deadlines, helpful links and training.
 Plan to attend live, or watch the recordings for the virtual Citizens’ Climate University Lobby Day Trainings (dates TBD).
-We’ll also have Lobby Day training during the conference on June 11-12.
+We’ll also have Lobby Day training during the conference on July 21st.

 We ask the leader for each lobby team to contact the team members as soon as possible to arrange a time to prepare for the meeting.
 If you don’t hear from your team lead, you can also contact them.
-All contact information for your team will be on your schedule which will be emailed to you with you the week of May 29th.
-Teams should plan to meet virtually prior to arriving in DC as you will have several days to prepare prior to lobby day.
+All contact information for your team will be on your schedule which will be emailed to you on July 16th.
+Teams are encouraged to meet virtually prior to arriving in D.C. as you will have several days to prepare prior to lobby day.

 Will lobby teams have time to prepare for their lobby meeting during the conference?